Maremma Sheepdog vs Manchester Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Maremma Sheepdog has a typical lifespan of 11-13 years, while Manchester Terrier lives approximately 15-17 years.
 Health profiles differ significantly between these dogs.
-Maremma Sheepdog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Maremma Sheepdog is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Manchester Terrier faces its own health challenges including Genetic Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar numbers of documented predispositions across both breeds, but different conditions and different care approaches.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health